TypeStrong/ts-loader/README.md

 ### Babel

 `ts-loader` works very well in combination with [babel](https://babeljs.io/) and [babel-loader](https://github.com/babel/babel-loader).
 There is an [example](https://github.com/Microsoft/TypeScriptSamples/tree/master/react-flux-babel-karma) of this in the official [TypeScript Samples](https://github.com/Microsoft/TypeScriptSamples).
-Alternatively take a look at our own [example](examples/react-babel-karma-gulp).

 ### Parallelising Builds